briansteffens/hexitor/README.md

 ### Movement

 - Use the arrow keys or *hjkl* to move the cursor around the editor.
-- Page up and page down work as expected.
+- Page up, page down, home, and end work as expected.
 - Type ```:123``` and hit enter to move to the 123rd byte in the file.
 - Use ```q``` and ```w``` to move back and forth one byte at a time.
 - Use ```gg``` to move to the beginning of the buffer.